Sirmati Munni Devi lives in a village nestled in the Indian Himalayas with her two children. The 33-year-old used to endure long hard days

 colleagues.
 Best of all, the additional income has made it possible for her children to attend school.

-The partnership between ANN INC. and Village Ways Charitable Trust has also brought health and hygiene education programs to Munni’s
+The partnership between Ann Taylor, LOFT, Lou & Grey and Village Ways Charitable Trust has also brought health and hygiene education programs to Munni’s

 village.
 These classes have taught Munni how to cook low-cost nutritious meals for herself and her family.
 With the knowledge she has gained,